zenklinov/nasapower/README.md

 ## Data Explanation

 The data retrieved in this project is from the NASA POWER (Prediction Of Worldwide Energy Resources) database.
-Specifically, the data pertains to precipitation, represented by the parameter code "PRECTOTCORR".
+Specifically, the data pertains to precipitation or rainfall, represented by the parameter code "PRECTOTCORR".
 This data provides information about total precipitation corrected for gauge and other biases.

 ### Step 1: Getting Data